-- EXTENDED RUN TIME: Brushless motor with high performance 60V 2.5 Ah battery pack for long runtime
+- EXTENDED RUN TIME: Brushless motor on this cordless chainsaw with high performance 60V 2.5 Ah battery pack for long runtime

-- PRECISE CUTTING: Bubble Level allows for precise and level cutting
+- PRECISE CUTTING: Bubble level of battery chainsaw allows for precise and level cutting

 The very first thing we noticed when picking right up this chainsaw is its immense weight.
 In comparison to similar rivals, this Craftsman chainsaw is quite heavy at almost 19 pounds.
 From the factory, there is no bar essential oil in the device!
 We did see this ahead of use, but in the event that you were to miss this and operate the saw without essential oil, you could very easily ruin a brand-fresh saw.

 On most chainsaws, metallic spikes in leading called “bucking spikes” can grab onto the wood you’re cutting and prevent the saw from kicking back.
 Unfortunately, this model of Craftsamna chainsaw has opted for some weak plastic spikes instead that are just not as safe.
 We felt this was a major oversight that prevented this powerful saw from moving further up this list.